-Instructions for Administering Each Unit
+Instructions for Administering Each Section

-Using the labels on the edge of the page, open your test booklet to the first page of Unit (fill in the appropriate unit) and follow along while I read the directions.
+SAY Using the labels on the edge of the page, open your test booklet to the first page of Section (fill in the appropriate section) and follow along while I read the directions.
 Do NOT turn the page until I tell you to do so.

-Today, you will take Unit (fill in appropriate unit number) of the Grade (fill in the appropriate grade) English Language Arts/Literacy Test.
+Today, you will take Section (fill in appropriate section number) of the Grade (fill in the appropriate grade) English Language Arts/Literacy Test.
 Read each passage and question.
 Then, follow the directions to answer each question.
 Mark your answers by completely filling in the circles in your answer document.
 Do not make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.
 One of the questions will ask you to write a response.
 Write your response in the space provided in your answer document.
 Be sure to keep your response within the provided space.
 Only responses written within the provided space will be scored.
 If you do not know the answer to a question, you may go on to the next question.
-If you finish early, you may review your answers and any questions you did not answer in this unit ONLY.
+If you finish early, you may review your answers and any questions you did not answer in this section ONLY.
 Do not go past the stop sign.

+(SAY) This is the end of the directions in your test booklet.
 When you see a GO ON sign in your test booklet, you may go on to the next page.
 When you reach the STOP sign in your test booklet, do NOT go on until directed to do so.

-If you finish early and have completely checked your work in this unit, raise your hand and I will collect your test materials.
+Examples of the GO ON and STOP signs are posted on the board.
+If you finish early and have completely checked your work in this section, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.